haifenghuang/magpie/README.md

 ```

 ### User Defined Operator
-In monkey, you are free to define some operators, but you cannot
+In magpie, you are free to define some operators, but you cannot
 overwrite predefined operators.

 > Note: Not all operators could be user defined.